-GALLERY (AUCTION): Site open to the public for use, display and/or sales of art, furniture, flea market and other auctioned goods.
+GALLERY (AUCTION): Site open to the public for use, display and/or sales of art, furniture, and other goods, sold or auctioned.

 GARAGE, COMMERCIAL: A deck or building (or part thereof) used or intended to be used for the parking and storage of any number of motor vehicles for a fee.